microsoft/moaw/workshops/fabric-ss/workshop.md

 print(predicted.item())
 ```

 Finally the output will be a number representing the class label of our image.

-This concludes the model training and evaluation section.
+By doing this, we have been able to train our model and have our model classify an image.

+As we already have our model logged in Microsoft Fabric using mlflow, we can download the `pkl` files and use it in our applications.
+Additionally, we can go ahead and visualize our model performance using Power BI.

+This concludes our workshop for today.
 The next section covers all the resources you will need to continue your Microsoft Fabric journey.

 ---